of Players

 The interface is equally as well done.
 Drag-and-drop everything, simple enough.
 Need to see what a card’s trait does?
 Click and hold to bring up a zoomed in view.
 The game also smartly triggers auto-feeding when there are no more carnivores to attack on a turn and there is enough food in the watering hole to feed all remaining population.
 There is an undo button which I often find myself needing after a particularly dumb move.

-Online games can be played either through Find a Match or Private Game mode, online play is cross platform and, at least at launch, all games are real-time.
+Online games can be played either through Find a Match or Private Game mode, online play is cross platform and can be played in real-time or asynchronously.
 Private games allow you to invite a friend and optionally add AI players to fill out the game.
 The friend system in Evolution is a simple, easy to use, username based system and works well.
 If you are elsewhere in the game and get an invite, a popup will allow you to accept the invite.
 If you are outside of the app, you will get a push notification.

 Find a match does exactly what it says, it will attempt to find you a game with players of similar skill levels, there is an online leaderboard.
 There is a one minute wait period once an opponent has been found, during the time the game looks for more players.
 Should the timer expire, you will begin a game with whatever players are in the game, with any remaining spots being filled in with AI opponents.
 Online games run very smoothly, there was nothing unexpected in our games.
 Randomly matched games have a short timeout which starts showing at 20 seconds if you are inactive when it’s your turn.